mozilla/newnewtab/README.rst

 Settings
 ########

-By default, settings are in ``settings.js``.
-You can override settings in there with environment variables, but if you want to customize lots of settings locally (either for development or deployment), you can make a copy of ``settings-local.js-dist`` (``cp setting-local.js-dist settings-local.js``) and that file will be read instead.
+By default, settings are in ``config-default.js``.
+You can override settings in there with environment variables (``PORT`` will override ``express:port``), but if you want to customize lots of settings locally (either for development or deployment), you can create ``config-local.json`` and that file will augment or add to settings read by default.

-``settings-local.js`` is not version-controlled; feel free to edit it to your heart's content.
+``config-local.json`` is not version-controlled; feel free to edit it to your heart's content.

 Fetching recommendations